Lan ETS: Activity

-Many sponsors help the event and were happy to have a booth after those eventless 2 years.
-Notable sponsors/partners include Bell, Redbull, Fury, AEETS, HyperX, WRBuilds, Loto-Québec and Académie Esports de Montréal.

-Lan ETS 2022 was the 20th edition of the Lan that people really appreciated even if the scale was smaller than previous years.
-The friday night was special because at midnight it was the end of the mandatory mask in public place.
-It showed how hype people were to meet each other and participate in a community event after those hard 2 years.
-While streaming on "BellCanada" twitch channel, the Lan ETS made 52 hours streamed, 3 200 hours watched, 276 peak viewers and 7 different games streamed.

 2021

 Lan ETS 2021 was the 19th event staged by the organization.
 Unfortunately due to the Covid-19 Pandemic, the event as we know it, didn't take place.
 Even facing with this challenge, the team decided to find a solution to do that classic event.
 The team decided to make the event on live-stream, which lasted 4 weeks of animations, streamer showcases, video games tournaments and more.